QUEEN ELIZABETH II ROYAL GURKHA SIGNALS

 1952 - CURRENT

-The first public performance of the then called Royal Signals Gurkha Pipes and Drums was September 1955 and this happens to have been the same month that the Royal Signal Gurkha was incorporated into the Brigade of Gurkhas.
+The first public performance of the then called Royal Signals Gurkha Pipes and Drums was September 1955 and this happens to have been the same month that the Royal Signals Gurkha was incorporated into the Brigade of Gurkhas.

 The Pipe Band at this time wore the tartan & brooch of the Clan Grant, used instruments loaned by the Director of Ordnance Services Far East and was funded by the Regimental pig farm and subscriptions on all Regimental Officers.
-Interesting early days.